YuxiaoLuo/AI_Intro/tutorial_ollama.md

 ### Others

 - If you know Python, you can access these Ollama models via Python package `ollama`
 - If you are interested in customizing an open-source model with System Prompt, you can create an Ollama `Modelfile` with instructions and model parameter tuning.
-Like a custom model on ChatGPT.
+Like a [custom GPT](https://mitsloanedtech.mit.edu/ai/tools/writing/custom-gpts-at-mit-sloan-a-comprehensive-guide/) in ChatGPT GPTs store.
 - If you don't like model interaction with Command Line, you can download third party UI software, such [Chatbox](https://github.com/Bin-Huang/Chatbox) and [LMStudio](https://lmstudio.ai/).

 ## References